Marine national parks and sanctuaries

 The review was carried out by Australian Marine Ecology, a scientific organisation specialising in marine ecological research and consulting.

-Our new marine FAQ sheet explains the important role marine national parks and sanctuaries play in protecting our ocean biodiversity and why Victoria needs to boost its underwater protection.
+Learn about the important role marine national parks and sanctuaries play in protecting ocean life and why Victoria needs to boost its underwater protection.